authorjapps/zerocode/README.md

 Hello World 🙌
 ====

+In a typical TDD approach, Zerocode is used in various phases of a project to pass though the quality gates.
+This makes the TDD cycle very very easy, clean and efficient. e.g.
++ End to End Testing
++ Performance Testing
++ Integration Testing
++ Dev Build/In-Memory Testing
++ SIT Build
++ Contract Test Build
++ Manual Testing like usual REST clients(Postman or Insomnia etc)
++ DataBase Integrity Testing
++ API Mocking/Service Virtualization

-#### Clone or download the below quick-start repos to run them in local IDE or maven command.
+Clone or download the below quick-start repos to run these from your local IDE or maven.

  * Quick start - [**Hello World** examples](https://github.com/authorjapps/zerocode-hello-world) <br/>